-The U.S. threw a major wrench in countless travelers’ plans last month: As of Jan.
-26, all travelers flying to the U.S. must present a negative COVID-19 test before boarding the flight.
-And yes, that includes Americans heading home from abroad.
+The U.S. threw a major wrench in international travel earlier this month by requiring all passengers flying to the U.S. to present a negative COVID-19 test no more than one day before departure.
+And yes, that includes fully vaccinated Americans heading home from abroad.

-That new requirement has put massive questions and roadblocks in many upcoming international trips, forcing travelers to find a COVID-19 test in a foreign country before coming home.
-Luckily, many hotels and resorts in Mexico and the Caribbean have stepped up with onsite testing available to guests.
+Luckily, many hotels and resorts in Mexico and the Caribbean have stepped up with complimentary onsite testing available to guests.
 Still, it's a complication for international travel for the foreseeable future.
 From the hotels to the government to the airlines, there's a lot to work through.

-I saw that firsthand during a recent trip to the Dominican Republic with a stay at the incredible new Hyatt Zilara Cap Cana, one of the nearly 20 properties in Latin America where Hyatt has promised to offer free testing to guests returning to the U.S – the only major hotel chain to do so.
+I saw that firsthand during a recent trip to Cancún, Mexico with a stay at the incredible new Hyatt Ziva Riviera Cancún, one of the nearly 20 properties in Latin America where Hyatt has been offering free testing to guests returning to the U.S.

-Read on to see how these new testing requirements work – in my case, flying with Delta after a stay at Hyatt in the Dominican Republic.
+Read on to see how these testing requirements work – in my case, flying with Delta after a stay at Hyatt in Mexico.

-Checking In At the Hyatt Zilara Cap Cana
+Checking In At the Hyatt Ziva Riviera Cancún

-When we arrived at the Hyatt Zilara Cap Cana from the airport, we were immediately ushered into an area of the lobby where we could relax while they prepared all of our check-in documentation.
+When we arrived at the Hyatt Ziva Riviera Cancún from the Cancún (CUN) airport, we were immediately ushered into an area of the lobby where we could relax as they prepared our check-in documentation.

-We were quickly informed of the new U.S. entry restriction and informed that the property would offer complimentary testing that would satisfy the U.S. entry requirements enacted by the Centers for Disease Control and Prevention (CDC).
-Of course, Hyatt had announced this earlier, but it was a good reminder.
+We were quickly informed of the new U.S. entry restriction and informed – as we had hoped – that the property would offer complimentary testing that would satisfy the U.S. entry requirements enacted by the Centers for Disease Control and Prevention (CDC).

-But the Dominican government went further: We were also offered an insurance policy that would cover all additional expenses (including lodging) of up to $10,000 in the event of a positive test.
+We were also offered an insurance policy that would cover all additional expenses (including lodging) of up to $10,000 in the event of a positive test.
 It cost just $34 per person, total, though it was unclear if this was being offered by the Mexican government or from the property itself.

 Taking Our COVID-19 Test Before Departing

-Roughly 24 hours before our scheduled flight home, we headed to the concierge to make our COVID-19 test required for re-entry to the United States.
+On the afternoon before our scheduled flight home, we headed to room 4104 to take our COVID-19 test required for re-entry into the United States.

-One by one, we were ushered into the conference room where they were performing the testing.
-From here, the healthcare professional confirmed our information and explained how the testing process would work.
+One by one, we were each ushered into the chair for a test.
+From there, the healthcare professional confirmed our information and explained how the testing process would work.

-If you haven't yet had a COVID-19 test via nasal swab….woof.
+If you haven't yet had a COVID-19 test via a deep nasal swab….woof.
 It isn't the most comfortable feeling.
 Thankfully, it only lasts a few seconds.

 Arriving at the Airport for Our Flight Home